-Built in 1928, The Hume Bank Butter Factory Theatre is the original site of Holdenson & Neilson, an operating dairy set amongst the bushland of Gateway Island on the banks of the Murray River.
+Built in 1928, The Butter Factory Theatre is the original site of Holdenson & Neilson, an operating dairy set amongst the bushland of Gateway Island on the banks of the Murray River.

-Conveniently located directly between Albury and Wodonga, The Hume Bank Butter Factory Theatre is graced with rustic charm and character and offers a vibrant, unique and inspiring venue for corporate or community events and conferences, performances, private functions, parties and weddings.
+Conveniently located directly between Albury and Wodonga, the Butter Factory Theatre is graced with rustic charm and character and offers a vibrant, unique and inspiring venue for corporate or community events and conferences, performances, private functions, parties and weddings.

 The Theatre is a studio-style black box space with a sprung wooden floor and a permanent raked seating bank accommodating 162 patrons.
 It’s a warm and intimate space created within an old industrial building with heritage elements include a gable roof and large Oregon trusses.
 Entry is by general admission.

 The less formal Studio space was added to the theatre in 2001.
 Built by Hurry & Associates, it features a sprung floor, natural lighting and small kitchenette if required.
 The Studio is perfect for rehearsals, workshops, regular classes, meetings and private functions.